 COMMENT lines may be used at the beginning of each logical block of the data section (comment placing is further specified in 5.2.5.2).

-The ORBIT_LIFETIME keyword is mandatory and shall be used to convey:
+The ORBIT_LIFETIME keyword is mandatory and its value shall be used to convey both:

 whether it is short-term or medium and long-term re-entry prediction (defined in 1.5);

-for long and medium-term predictions only, the remaining orbital lifetime.
+the remaining orbital lifetime.

 For short-term re-entry predictions the NOMINAL_REENTRY_EPOCH, REENTRY_WINDOW_START, and REENTRY_WINDOW_END keywords should be used.